Academic Catalog

 ECON 37200 Big Business, Profit, and Community Well-Being (LA)

 Extends and refines the economic theory of the firm with a focus on oligopolies and monopolies.
 Drawing on empirical evidence, it examines theories concerning the motives of very large firms, barriers to entry, interdependence among firms, product differentiation, advertising, and profit.
 Examines the distribution of business activity benefits in the community among consumers, labor, management, and stockholders.
-Prerequisites: ECON 20100.
+Prerequisites: Any 200-level ECON course.
 (IRR)

 4 Credits